A number of properties in the Barnsley area use a private water supply (a water supply which isn't provided by a water company).

 - fencing off a spring chamber to stop animals entering and contaminating the area

-- the improvement of drainage around to supply or
+- the improvement of drainage around the supply or

 - the replacement of pipework.